wix/stylable/site/docs/references/mixin-syntax.md

 JavaScript mixins allow you to create complex structures in CSS based on the arguments passed to the mixin and the mixin logic.

-A JS mixin returns a CSS fragment which can be multiple rulesets or multiple declarations within a given ruleset. **Stylable** [formatters](./) can return a single declaration value.
+A JS mixin returns a CSS fragment which can be a single declaration and its value, multiple declarations, multiple rulesets, or any combination of these.

 Arguments are passed to the mixin as a string argument and it's the mixin's responsibility to parse them.

-Here is an example of a mixin receiving multiple arguments and returning multiple declarations into the ruleset into which it's being mixed in.
+Here is an example of a mixin receiving multiple arguments and returning multiple declarations into the target ruleset.

 ```js
 /* file my-mixin.js */